sownak/bevel-samples/examples/supplychain-app/fabric/chaincode_rest_server/README.md

 ### Update Chaincode deployed

-To update chaincode running on a clusters, use the `platforms/hyperledger-fabric/configuration/chaincode-upgrade.yaml` playbook.
+To update chaincode running on a clusters, follow [these instructions](https://hyperledger-bevel.readthedocs.io/en/latest/operations/upgrading_chaincode.html).
 The input network.yaml should be updated with a new version of chaincode.
 Please do not use dot(.) in chaincode versions.